Key Takeaways

 Researchers are investigating potential eye-related risks associated with semaglutide medications.

-A study published in the British Journal of Ophthalmology in March 2026 has drawn significant attention to the potential eye-related risks of semaglutide-based medications.
-The analysis, titled "Ischemic optic neuropathy with semaglutide: global observational analysis of sex- and formulation-specific risk," found that patients taking Wegovy may face nearly five times the risk of developing non-arteritic anterior ischemic optic neuropathy (NAION) — often referred to as an "eye stroke" — compared to those taking Ozempic.
-The findings have prompted professional organizations to issue guidance for clinicians navigating the growing body of evidence.
+A study published in the British Journal of Ophthalmology in March 2026 has raised important questions about the eye-related safety of semaglutide.
+The global analysis found that patients taking Wegovy (a semaglutide formulation approved for weight management) may face a higher risk of developing non-arteritic anterior ischemic optic neuropathy (NAION), commonly called an "eye stroke," compared to those taking Ozempic.
+In response, major ophthalmology groups have released guidelines to help patients and doctors manage these findings.

 What the BMJ Study Found

-- The adjusted reporting odds of developing NAION were approximately five times higher for Wegovy users compared to Ozempic users.
+• Wegovy users had an adjusted reporting odds ratio of developing NAION that was five times higher than Ozempic users.

-- Male patients appeared to face roughly three times the risk of developing the condition compared to female patients.
+• Male patients taking semaglutide appeared to face a three times higher risk of the condition than female patients.

 Explore Medical Weight Care Programs